Skills and Attributes

 21st Century graduates need a lot more skills and attributes to thrive in the careers than in the past.
 The World Economic Forum identify 16 skills that all students will need by the time they graduate from secondary school, and the learning in these areas will be lifelong.

-Now, a new revolution is taking place.
-According to the World Economic Forum Future of Jobs Report 2018, automation, robotization and digitization are driving the need for new skills in the workplace.
+Currently, a new revolution is taking place.
+According to the World Economic Forum Future of Jobs Report 2020, automation, robotization and digitization are driving the need for new skills in the workplace.
 From 2018 to 2025, the machine: human division of labour ratio is predicted to increase from 29% machine to 52% machine in seven years.
 While a net increase if in jobs is predicted, a significant shift in the skills required in the world of work is also anticipated.
 The following table outlines the skills most likely to grow and decline in demand by 2022.

 Attributes vs Skills

 Notice that any of the skills growing in demand are complex and could just as easily be described in the terms typically used to describe attributes (e.g. analytical, innovative, creative, influential, emotionally intelligent etc.) Employers today are as interested in attributes (who people are) as skills (what they can do) partly because the nature of what they will expected to do is likely to change dramatically.
-(It is predicted 42% of the core skills required will change by 2022).

 Against these job market developments, it’s interesting to notice that many universities have defined the attributes to be fostered in their students by graduation, including UCC through the Graduate Attributes Programme.